 The other issue is Brexit, yet again.
 If parliament is dissolved because of a snap election, the SEND Inquiry goes bye bye.
 And that really will be a tragedy.Advertisements

 I really struggled yesterday for various reasons but I did it!
 Here are some photos of me dancing wildly with my medal – very happy in the knowledge that I have raised nearly £5,000!
-Every penny of which will go to brave families with autistic children.
+Every penny of which will go to our families.
 Lx

-happy in the knowledge that I raised nearly £5,000 for all of the brave families with autistic children Lx
+happy in the knowledge that I raised nearly £5,000 for families with autistic children Lx

 We have published our 2017 accounts which you may access below.
 If you have any queries please e mail